crystallabs/gpm.cr/README.md

 Crystal-native client for GPM (console mouse).

-NOTE: This library will only work when a program is running in the console; it won't work under X.
+NOTE: This library will only work when a program is running in the console and GPM server is running.
+It won't work under X.

 ## Installation